Hiswe/gulp-svg-symbols/README.md

 });
 ```

-in your HTML, you first have to [reference the SVG](http://css-tricks.com/svg-sprites-use-better-icon-fonts/)
+In your HTML, you first have to [reference the SVG](http://css-tricks.com/svg-sprites-use-better-icon-fonts/)
 then:

 ```html